pklaus/pytrbnet/README.md

 # PyTrbNet

-This is a Python package wrapping libtrbnet.so.
+This is a Python package wrapping libtrbnet.so from trbnettools.
 It allows accessing trbnet registers from Python.

 The package comes with two additional features: